ADA-GWU/a3-digital-image-pre-processing-aghayevagha/README.md

 In this part, I will only put the best results based on my qualitative analysis, you can run `a2.py` and try for different functions on the speckle images.

 ### Part 3
+Run `downloader.py` script to download dicom file from the link you have provided, it should download to the same directory with the script, do not change it.
 Run `a3.py`, as it provides an interactive tool for playing the images as a loop forward and backwards, u can also use the slider for seeing the different images based on slider value.
+You can specify the values you want to appear on the list, and it will print the ones which are not empty.
+By default, it will print all the data that are not empty.

 You can save images after execution, to do so, set `save` variable to.
 It will save the result image in `outputs\output{assignment_number}\` with given file name using `save_image` function.
 Alternatively, you can save the output of the plots by setting `save_plot` to True.